-ServiceMaster Advantage understands that Houston fire damage happens unexpectedly and without warning.
-Even though the fire is out, you should not wait to mitigate.
+ServiceMaster Advantage understands that fire damage happens unexpectedly and without warning.
+Even though the fire is out, you should not wait to mitigate it.
 The longer the soot settles, the more damage that occurs.
 When something is burned, it is trapped as soot which can cause corrosion, etching and staining.
 No project is too small or big for us to handle.
-When you have experienced Houston fire damage, call the experts at ServiceMaster Advantage to help you restore your piece of mind.
+When you have experienced fire damage, call the experts at ServiceMaster Advantage to help you restore your peace of mind.

 Call ServiceMaster Advantage to have your home or business back to normal quickly and with minimal interruption.
 Our experts will finish the job rapidly and thoroughly.
 We assure total satisfaction leaving you one less thing to worry about.
 Our technicians go through comprehensive training and are fully equipped to handle fire disasters big and small.